 While advertising on a social media site might make good fiscal sense you need to take into consideration that your “friends” or “fans” may not want to see ads even though they have the option of not clicking them and therefore can ignore them.

-Nielsen says social media outlets like Facebook and MySpace have the potential to change the nature of advertising by making it more “social.”
+Nielsen says social media outlets like Facebook and Twitter have changed the nature of advertising by making it more “social.”
 In other words, it’s not Big Company A or Huge Company B trying to sell me something, it’s on a Facebook or Twitter business that I specifically sought out and “friended” or “followed.”
 By virtue of the fact that the individuals who have made the decision to follow you on any of the social media sites, they are more likely to look kindly upon any advertising they might see there.